smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

     **Potential Answer:** Contoso does not have to rename their Active Directory domain in order to integrate with an Azure Active Directory tenant.
 Such integration is possible regardless of the DNS name of the Active Directory domain.
 What's important in order to ensure single sign-on experience for Active Directory users accessing cloud-based resources is to ensure that there is a match between the userPrincipalName in Active Directory and Azure AD.
 This is the Microsoft's recommended approach.
 It is also possible to configure **Alternate Login ID**, which makes it possible to choose another attribute to designate the sign-in user names.
 The impact of this choice differs depending on the authentication method.
 For more information regarding **Alternate Login ID**, refer to Microsoft Docs at <https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/configuring-alternate-login-id>

-2. We have heard that it is not possible to run simultaneously multiple instance of Azure AD Connect.
+2. We have heard that it is not possible to run multiple instances of Azure AD Connect simultaneously.
 All identity services components in our environment must provide resiliency and support failover.

     **Potential Answer:** While Azure AD Connect cannot operate in the active/active mode, it is possible to setup an additional server hosting the sync engine operating in the staging mode.
 In this mode, the sync engine imports and synchronizes data the same way as the active instance, but it does not export anything to Azure AD or AD.
 Password sync and password writeback features of Azure AD Connect are disabled while in staging mode.
 Since a server in the staging mode continues to receive changes from Active Directory and Azure AD, it can quickly take over the responsibilities of a failed active server.
 The switch involves simply re-running the Azure AD Connect installation wizard.